HISTORY OF MEMORIAL DAY: WHICH WAR?

 If so, Memorial Day has become one of the most sacred of these national rituals, a holiday for all Americans.

 It became a federal holiday only as recently as 1971 when its date was moved from May 30 — originally chosen for the day flowers optimally bloom — to the last Monday in May, to create a 3-day weekend.
-Some have claimed that this change along with the addition of golf tournaments and car races have eroded the remembrance of the holiday’s original purpose.
+Some have claimed that this change, along with the addition of golf tournaments and car races, has eroded the remembrance of the holiday’s original purpose.

-Most people think of WWII in reference to Memorial Day, it remains in the memory of those still living from the time of that war.
-And for good reason: more people, American and otherwise, died worldwide in WWII — military and civilian — than another war in history.
+Most people think of WWII in reference to Memorial Day; it remains in the memory of those still living from the time of that war.
+And for good reason: more people, American and otherwise, died worldwide in WWII — military and civilian — than any other war in history, before or since.
 This is depicted in the video linked below.

 How do you celebrate Memorial Day?